Kausheya2006/CLI-shark/README.md

 ## Issues

 - If you press `ctrl+c` during inspect last session while providing input, it wont take you to main menu.
 You need to press `0` to return to main menu.

-- I am not using persistant storage to save captured packets.
-I am storing them in an array.